What Is Phylum Protozoa? Classification, Characters, Example

 3. Their body may be naked or protected by a skeleton in the form of a pellicle, test, or cyst.

 4. Their body comprises one cell that performs all the necessary functions.
-There is no physical division of labor in these.
+There is no physical division of labour in these.

-5. These organisms are free-living, symbiotic or parasitic, free-living are aquatic and these organisms are found in clean water and salty or brackish water.
-These may be solitary or colonial.
+5. These organisms are free-living, symbiotic or parasitic, aquatic, and found in clean, salty, or brackish water.
+They may be solitary or colonial.
 These parasites live outside or inside the bodies of plants and animals.

 6. Their nutrition can be Holozoic (like animals), Holophytic (like plants), Saprozoic (Subsisting on dead organic matter), Saprophytic (feeding on liquid food), or parasitic.